-- Wolman's disease (also known as acid lipase deficiency) is marked by the buildup of cholesteryl esters (normally a tranport form of cholesterol that brings nutrients into the cells and carries out waste) and triglycerides (a chemical form in which fats exist in the body).
-Infants with the disorder appear normal at birth but quickly develop progressive mental deterioration, low muscle tone, enlarged liver and grossly enlarged spleen, gastrointestinal problems, jaundice, anemia, vomiting, and calcium deposits in the adrenal glands, and gastrointestinal and other problems.
+- Wolman's disease (also known as acid lipase deficiency) is marked by the buildup of cholesteryl esters (normally a transport form of cholesterol that brings nutrients into the cells and carries out waste) and triglycerides (a chemical form in which fats exist in the body).
+Infants with the disorder appear normal at birth but quickly develop progressive mental deterioration and low muscle tone, as well as an enlarged liver, grossly enlarged spleen, calcium deposits in the adrenal glands, and gastrointestinal and other problems.
 The disease is usually fatal by age 1.

-- Cholesteryl ester storage disease (CESD) is an extremely rare disorder that results from storage of cholesteryl esters and triglycerides in cells in the blood and lymph and lymphoid tissue.
+- Cholesteryl ester storage disease (CESD) is an extremely rare disorder caused by storage of cholesteryl esters and triglycerides in cells in the blood and lymph and lymphoid tissue.
 Children develop an enlarged liver, leading to cirrhosis and chronic liver failure before adulthood.
 Children may also develop calcium deposits in the adrenal glands and jaundice.
 Onset varies and individuals may live into adulthood.
 People with CESD may benefit from a low cholesterol diet.